Muhammad

 used to it if you stay in India

 for more than a week.
-I have made several efforts to unearth the real reason
+I have made several efforts to identify the underlying reason for this frequently asked question, but I have yet to obtain a definitive explanation.

 I used to be